Famous or not, refugees bring much more than their belongings with them to the societies they join.

-Here’s a list of famous people who are or were refugees (it also includes the children of refugees).
+Here’s a list of public figures you might not know were refugees (or children of refugees).

-If you know of any person that you think should be included in this section please contact us
+If you know of someone who should be included in this list, get in touch.

 Lord Maurice Saatchi and Charles Saatchi – founders of Saatchi and Saatchi advertising agency.
 Their father was an Iraqi Jewish refugee.